sidantran87/BI-Project-To-Support-Purchasing-Module/Identify business requirements and KPIs.md

 # 3. KPI Analysis
 ## Inventory Management:

-- Question 1: What is the status of the specific product in terms of quality, quantity, and location?
+### Question 1: What is the status of the specific product in terms of quality, quantity, and location?

-- Question 2: Do we need to make a purchase for the specific product?
+KPIs:
+- Product Quantity
+- VendorPerProduct
+- CountOfVendor by PostalCode
-- Question 3: What is the status of the product in terms of current quantity, safety stock?
+### Question 2: What is the status of the product in terms of current quantity, safety stock?

-Key performance indicators:
+KPIs:
+- Product Quantity
+- SafetyStockLevel
+### Question 3: Do we need to make a purchase for the specific product?

+KPIs:
+- MakePurchase

+Formula:
 - Product Quantity: present the quantity of each product.
 - Count of ProductID: this KPI counts all of the product ID.
 - Value on Hand: the monetary value of all of the stocks in the inventory.